 |The actual brains of the operation.|

-Despite being toned down for the Saturday morning audience, Ace retained a good deal of his crude humor from making his butt talk to shoving various items up his nose and showing a general lack of disrespect towards, well, everyone.
+Despite being toned down for the Saturday morning audience, Ace retained a good deal of his crude humor--from making his butt talk to shoving various items up his nose and showing a general lack of disrespect towards, well, everyone.
 A large part of the tonality could be attributed to the writing staff including one Seth MacFarlane, who would go on to fame upon creating Family Guy.
 Butch Hartman, who would find great success with The Fairly OddParents in 2001, also contributed a script to an episode.
 All the memorable catchphrases were in the show, including “Allllllllllllrighty, then!”, “Like a glove!” (whenever Ace crashed his car into a tight parking spot), and “Spank you very much” (instead of a straight “thank you”).

 |When you're the only pet detective, you get some really famous clients.|

-The show debuted with a preview a month after the sequel was released on December 13th, 1995 before beginning its actual run in January on CBS.
+Ace Ventura: Pet debuted on CBS with a preview on December 13th, 1995 before beginning its actual run on January 20th.
 Ace was predominantly shown wearing a yellow and green Hawaiian shirt over pink pants with purple stripes.
 However, in several episodes, his shirt was red and yellow with two-toned blue striped pants.
 Ace also went from having four chips in his teeth (two upper, two lower) to just two upper chips beginning in the second season with one visible at a given time.
 Along with Capizzi, MacFarlane and Hartman, writers included Robert Schechter, Alicia Marie-Schudt, Ernie Jon, Steve Roberts, Alexx Van Dyne, Tara Ison, Dean Stefan, Ralph Soll, Jan Strnad, Tom Mason, Dan Danko, Bill Matheny, Scott M. Gimple and Steve Marmel.
 The theme was composed by Joe Curiale and Tim Torrance, with the rest of the music done by Ray Parker, Tom Szczesniak and Ralph Cole.

 |Ace wearing The Mask's mask...where else?|